How to start a cinema

 • Always employ a solicitor to help you navigate the perils and pitfalls of leasehold agreements.
 If you cannot afford to employ a solicitor, you may be able to source free legal advice from organisations such as Lawyers Volunteering for the Arts (LVFA)

-• While listing a building may confer some benefits in terms of preservation, it also means it may be more difficult to get planning consents
+• While listing a building may confer benefits in terms of preservation, it can also make it harder to get planning consents

 • Make contact with your local authority’s Fire Officer as soon as you can.
 What he or she requires may have significant implications for your budget